-If you see water dribbling into the basement through cracks or gaps around plumbing pipes, you can plug the openings yourself with hydraulic cement or polyurethane caulk for less than $20.
+If you see water dribbling into the basement through cracks or gaps around plumbing pipes, you can plug the openings yourself with hydraulic cement or polyurethane caulk for about $10.

 3. Restore the Crown

-If the gutters are working and you’ve plugged obvious holes, but water still dribbles into your basement or crawl space from high on foundation walls, then surface water isn’t draining away from the house as it should.
+If the gutters are working and you’ve plugged obvious holes, but water still dribbles into your basement or crawl space from high on foundation walls, that means surface water isn’t draining away from the house as it should.

-Your house should sit on a “crown” of soil that slopes at least 6 inches over the first 10 feet in all directions.
+Your house should sit on a “crown” of soil that slopes at least six inches over the first 10 feet in all directions.

 Over time, the soil around the foundation settles.
 You can build it back with a shovel and dirt.
-One cubic yard of a water-shedding clay-loam mix from a landscape supply house costs around $30 (plus delivery) and is enough for a 2-foot-wide, 3-inch-deep layer along 57 feet of foundation.
+One cubic yard of a water-shedding clay-loam mix from a landscape supply house costs around $30 (plus delivery) and is enough for a two-foot-wide, three-inch-deep layer along 57 feet of foundation.

 4. Reshape the Landscape

-Since your home's siding slightly overlaps its foundation, building up the crown could bring soil--and rot and termites--too close to siding for comfort: 6 inches is the minimum safe distance.
+Since your home's siding slightly overlaps its foundation, building up the crown could bring soil — and rot and termites — too close to siding for comfort: Six inches is the minimum safe distance.
 In that case, create a berm (a mound of dirt) or a swale (a wide, shallow ditch), landscape features that redirect water long before it reaches your house.

 In small areas, berms are easy; a landscape contractor can build one for a few hundred dollars.
 On bigger projects, berms make less sense because you’ll have to truck in too much soil.
-In that case, dig a swale (about $1,000).
+In that case, dig a swale ($450 to $2,000).
 Once landscaping grows in, berms and swales can be attractive features in your yard.